MaoZiming/papers/Topics/6 - Protection and Security/sel4.md

     - Haskell runtime is significant body of code, relies on GC that is unsuitable for real-time environments

 - Abstract specification
-    - Isabelle / HOL code
+    - Isabelle / HOL (Higher Order Logic) code
     - Describes what the system does without saying how it is done, like functional behavior of kernel operations
     - Example: scheduling, no scheduler policy is defined at abstract level
     - Make use of non-determinism in order to leave implementation choices to lower levels